Map preview

 No analysis available

-Sewer inclusion is well supported across the listings.
-Remarks repeatedly mention "maintenance fees include water, sewer, hot water" or similar bundles, which aligns closely with the current MLS data.
-This appears to be a stable building-level feature.
+Sewer inclusion is strongly supported across the remarks.
+Listings repeatedly say “maintenance fees include water, sewer, hot water” or similar bundles, matching the high current MLS signal (14/20) and reinforcing that this is a real included utility.

 Water inclusion is one of the clearest features in the dataset.
-Numerous listings explicitly say "maintenance fees include water" or bundle it with sewer and hot water, and the MLS data strongly confirms it.
-This is consistent across many listings and agents.
+Numerous remarks say “maintenance fees include water” or list water in a utility bundle, and the current MLS data is very strong at 16/20 listings.

 No analysis available